-"I was appalled at the tactics that Trump used to rally support and win votes in the US elections.
-“My piece titled: A TRAMP WITHOUT RAGS has been the most time-consuming piece I have created, it is my depiction of the vile individual I think Trump is without going anywhere near the gutter where I think his rhetoric roams.
+“My painting, A TRAMP WITHOUT RAGS, has been the most time-consuming piece I have created.
+It is my depiction of the vile individual I think Trump is without going anywhere near the gutter his rhetoric roams.

-Trump has a track record as a sexist, chauvinist male which is a cause for serious concern given his position, and in just one year in office he has practically erased the gender equality advancements achieved through many years of lobbying.
-The transgender model in the piece represents the female and vulnerable in the work place where sexual harassment, pay gap differences and the authoritarian male dominant world that Trump has very openly made acceptable by degrading women with his words and actions continue to exist.
+“Trump has a track record as a sexist, chauvinist male which is a cause for serious concern given his position, and in just one year in office he has practically erased the gender equality advancements achieved through many years of lobbying.
+The transgender model in the piece represents the female, vulnerable in the workplace where sexual harassment, pay gap divides and the male dominated world, which, Trump has very openly made acceptable by degrading women with his words and actions, continue to exist.

-During his campaign his attack on the transgender community serving in the American forces was one of the biggest blows delivered to that community; 29 transgender women were killed in 2017 in the state of Alabama alone. “
+“During his campaign his attack on the transgender community serving in the American forces was one of the biggest blows delivered to that community: 29 transgender women were killed in 2017 in the state of Alabama alone. “

 In a world in which there is so much beauty, in his artwork Julio asks: why do we give pre-eminence to such ugliness.